ecobee/building-controls-simulator/README.md

 ### Start Container

-You can pin the specific container to be restarted by editting the user variable `CONTAINER_ID` in `run.sh`.
+You can pin the specific container to be restarted by editing the user variable `CONTAINER_ID` in `run.sh`.
 This allows you to make any edits to a specific container and not need to rebuild.
 Some things are just easier to setup not using Docker, so this is a good place